We surveyed 1,200 business owners to better understand the current state of the SEO services industry.

 Key Takeaway: Clients that stick with their current SEO provider are 2x more likely to be “extremely web savvy” compared to those that leave or switch.

-I hope this survey helped you get a better feel for the SEO services industry in 2019.
+I hope this survey helped you get a better feel for the SEO services industry.

 I’d like to thank Northstar Research Partners for helping me design and conduct this survey.